BlockchainCommons/crypto-commons/Docs/README.md

 # Documents

-These documents detail the usage of Blockchain Commons specifications and libraries.
+Blockchain Commons has produced a variety of documentation of interest to developers and users of blockchains.

+## The Crypto Commons

+Our crypto-commons specifications, reference tools, and libraries offer new interoperable methodologies for cryptocurrency wallets, and may be of interest to developers and users.

-## Sharded Secret Key Reconstruction (SSKR)
+### Sharded Secret Key Reconstruction (SSKR)

 SSKRs allow a seed to be sharded into shares that can be stored as words, URs, or QRs.